MicrosoftDocs/winrt-api/windows.ui.composition/rectangleclip_topleftradius.md

 ## -property-value

-The the amount by which the top left corner of the rectangle is rounded.
+The amount by which the top left corner of the rectangle is rounded, in pixels.

 ## -remarks